incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 - Helping the product team stay focused on the right goals
 - Ensuring stakeholders are aware of the rationale behind decisions

-Incorporating regular and continuous feedback from end users is a must when refining a product roadmap.
-Hence it is a living, breathing document constantly evolving based on user feedback and the changing business scenario.

-## A Product Roadmap is an Outcome of Iteration Ceremonies
+## A Product Roadmap is an Outcome of Agile Ceremonies

 The product roadmap is constantly evolving based on iteration ceremonies.
-These could be backlog refinement sessions, demos, sprint planning sessions, and more.
+These could be backlog refinement sessions, demos, and more.

 Iterations include
 - constantly refining the backlogs,